open-power-ref-design/cluster-genesis/docs/Multi-Tenant.rst

 **Note**

 POWER-Up does not currently support the execution of two deploys at the same time.
-When deploying multiple groups of nodes, the goups must be deployed sequentially.
+When deploying multiple groups of nodes, the groups must be deployed sequentially.

 Note that if you move a node from an already deployed group to a new group, it can take up to one hour for it's IPMI IP lease to expire.
 If the node is